ibm-cloud-docs/assistant/webhook-log.md

 This feature is available only to Enterprise plan users.
 You can log messages that are exchanged in conversations that are defined by a dialog skill only.
 {: important}

-The log webhook works with the following v2 APIs only:
+The log webhook works with the following v2 API only:

 - `/message` (stateless and stateful).
 For more information, see the [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message){: external}.